 Estepona is the fishing village with lots of character and an interesting history, reflected by the large number of fascinating old buildings in town.
 However if you are more interested in the present than the past, don't worry, there is plenty for everyone to experience and enjoy.

-Estepona town hall including the Mayor's office and many of the departments such as Urbanismo (town planning) Estadísticas (electoral register) and Recaudación (rates and local taxes) are located in Edificio Puerto Sol opposite the bullring in the port near the light house.
+The 'old town hall' was located in Plaza Blas Infante in the old town It now houses an archaelogical museum.
+The functioning town hall including the Mayor's office and many of the departments swere located in Edificio Puerto Sol opposite the bullring in the port near the light house from 2002 until summer 2023

 Drivers on the A-7 Coastal highway east of Estepona will have seen the silver capped tower against the blue sky and wondered what the building was.
 The answer is the first ever purpose-built Russian Orthodox church on Costa del Sol's and Andalucia.